 - You have to trust them on the tank size.
 Tank sizes vary—sometimes even within a given make and model.
 When the delivery truck rolls in with a load of new cars, the fleet manager loads all the information about that car into the computer—often quickly, and sometimes making assumptions about the car's specifications.
 If they are lazy or make a mistake, you can be overcharged for extra gallons if you prepay.

 - The tax man wants his share.
 Every state, county, city, and airport has staked their claim over rental car revenue, and gas is no exception.
 If you buy the prepaid gas, that 10-cent-per-gallon "cheaper than pump price" rate can get inflated by 50 cents per gallon or more—just from rental taxes.
+The price you see at the pump includes all taxes but the prepaid fuel they're selling you as a "deal" does not.
+Of course, they won't tell you that little tidbit.
 Suddenly, it doesn't look like such a good deal.

 - The "pump price" might be a lie.
 That sign on the rental counter showing current local gas prices might be out of date.
 Or it might have used the closest gas station to the airport (which rarely has a competitive price, for obvious reasons), or the station with the highest prices in the area.
 It's rarely the cheapest gas available, especially if you have a warehouse club membership.
 Instead, check GasBuddy for a true comparison.